SAML-Toolkits/python3-saml/README.rst

                     name_id=name_id,
                     )
                 self._serve_msg(401, msg)

+The request_data must be used to build the Response due is_valid method checks Destination, Recipient, etc and need to know info like SERVER_NAME, SERVER_PORT, PATH_INFO, SCRIPT_NAME, REQUEST_URI.
+If you using a python framework be sure to build a dict with those indexs and provide it to the Response constructor

 Once again, the self.settings variable is populated from an entry in the configuration file.
 You can find the public certificate under Security->SAML